hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="batchelor.PNG" width="700">
 </center>
 Tritton (1988) has an entire section (5.5) dedicated to the "substantive derivative", which I won't quote here; he also uses *D/Dt* notation for it.
-The *Feynman Lectures* have a nice derivation of the expression in [Chapter 40](https://www.feynmanlectures.caltech.edu/II_40.html), which you can read for free, but Feynman does not use any special notation for the material derivative.
+The *Feynman Lectures* have a nice derivation of this expression in [Chapter 40](https://www.feynmanlectures.caltech.edu/II_40.html) (Sec.
+2), which you can read for free, but Feynman does not use any special notation for the material derivative.

 A particularly insightful passage on this notation is provided by Sir James Lighthill, who like Stokes, was a holder of Sir Issac Newton's Lucasian Chair of Mathematics at Cambridge University.
 Lighthill (1986, Sec.
 3.1) writes:
 <center>